How to Paint Realistic Animals

 - The large canvas will hide the reference object or image.

-When using an image as reference, the image and the painting canvas can be divided into several rectangles.
+When using an image as a reference, it is possible to draw a grid on both the image and the canvas.

-When painting the background, it is recommended not to paint on the pencil drawing.
-Also, not to leave spaces between the pencil drawing and the background.
+When painting the background, it is recommended to take extra care NOT to completely hide the pencil drawing with paint.

 How to Draw a Grid